7 Evaluation of the repository

 Criteria related to the structure and documentation of the artefacts

-Artefacts are well structured/organised (e.g. to the extent that reuse and repurposing is facilitated, adhering to norms and standards of research community)
+Artefacts are carefully documented and well-structured to the extent that reuse and repurposing is facilitated, adhering to norms and standards

 Criteria related to running and reproducing results